Microsoft/MCW-Intelligent-Vending-Machines/HOL/Step-by-step.md

     result
     ```

-33. Find TODO 4 and replace with the following code block to generate and save the Swagger JSON file for the API:
+18. Find `TODO 4` and replace with the following code block to generate and save the Swagger JSON file for the API:

-    ```
+    ```r
     # TODO: 4.
 Generate the Swagger JSON file for the API
     swagger <- api$swagger()
     cat(swagger, file = "swagger.json", append = FALSE)
     ```

-34. Highlight just the TODO 3 and TODO 4 code blocks you added and execute in interactive.
+19. Highlight just the `TODO 3` and `TODO 4` code blocks you added and execute in interactive.

-35. When you scroll up through the R Interactive window results, you should see an output with your prediction like the following:
+20. When you scroll up through the R Interactive window results, you should see an output with your prediction like the following:

-    ```
+    ```r
     $success
     [1] TRUE